 After the Hyderabad trip, I went to Mysore.
 Although I had been to Mysore twice in 2015, I never got the opportunity to witness the illuminated Amba Vilas Palace which is lightened up with thousands of bulbs on weekends and holidays.
 The Chamundeswari temple was missing as well.
 So I went to Mysore on a Saturday and this time I got to see the illuminated palace.

 Soon after the Mysore trip, I shifted to Bhubaneswar from Bangalore.
 Almost half of my family lives in Bhubaneswar and I had been visiting it from my childhood.
 I also studied here for 4 years before joining Wipro in Kolkata.
-There aren’t many pouplar tourist places in and around Bhubaneswar with the Jagannath temple of Puri being an exception; I had already visited all of them earlier.
-Now it was time to revisit them and compile the experiences in this website for my viewers.
+There aren’t many popular tourist places in and around Bhubaneswar with the Jagannath temple of Puri being an exception; I had already visited all of them earlier.
+Now it was time to revisit them and compile the experiences on this website for my viewers.
 I have written about the Lingaraj temple of Bhubaneswar and the Jagannath temple of Puri.
-Unfortunately due to the busy schedule, I couldn’t write more.
-Hopefully 2017 will give me that opportunity.
+Unfortunately, due to the busy schedule, I couldn’t write more.
+Hopefully, 2017 will give me that opportunity.

 The first major trip from Bhubaneswar came in August after the excruciating summer.
-It was a long trip of Rajasthan with friends.
+It was a long trip to Rajasthan with friends.
 Being the erstwhile home of some regal Rajput kingdoms, Rajasthan is arguably the most royal state in India.
-Unlike other parts of india, most of the palaces and forts in Rajasthan are very well preserved and still bears its royal charm.
+Unlike other parts of India, most of the palaces and forts in Rajasthan are very well preserved and still bears its royal charm.
 It started with Jaipur.
-In Jaipur, I visited the Amer fort, the Jaigarh fort, the City palace and the Hawa Mahal.
+In Jaipur, I visited the Amer Fort, the Jaigarh Fort, the City Palace and the Hawa Mahal.
 The Amer fort and the City palace easily stood out among the rest.

 From Jaipur, the pink city, I went to Jodhpur, the blue city.
-At Jodhpur, I visited the majestic Mehrangarh fort which is my current favourite royal monumnet.
-Ostensibly standing 400 feet above the Jodhpur city, Meharangarh fort is a magnificent and humongous fort built in the 15th century.
+At Jodhpur, I visited the majestic Mehrangarh fort which is my current favourite royal monument.
+Ostensibly standing 400 feet above the Jodhpur city, Mehrangarh fort is a magnificent and humongous fort built in the 15th century.
 It has an exquisite collection of royal artifacts including an excellent gallery of elephant howdahs and royal palanquins.
 The post written about this fort is one of my personal favourites as well.
-However, due to improper planning, I missed out on the Umaid Bhawan palace which is the world`s largest private residence.
+However, due to improper planning, I missed out on the Umaid Bhawan Palace which is the world`s largest private residence.
 It will always remain a regret.
-Hopefully I will get an opportunity to visit it someday.
+Hopefully, I will get an opportunity to visit it someday.

 The final trip of 2016 was the Sikkim trip in December.
 Sikkim is a small state in the lap of the mighty Himalayas.
 Its favourable weather, cultural uniqueness and pristine natural beauty makes it a top tourist destination in the country.
 I went on a 3D 2N trip of Gangtok during which I got to see the Indian border for the first time at Nathula.
 I also visited the Rumtek Monastery in Gangtok which is an excellent monastery.